Label nodes and debugging cursor's position

 Introduction

 I like to think of this as an application of the “Give the player options” rule in Gilbert’s Rules of Thumb for adventure games that don’t suck.
-I’m stuck at the “game design” puzzle, but that shouldn’t prevent me to post regular updates on the project :)
+I’m stuck at the “game design” puzzle, but that shouldn’t prevent me from posting regular updates on the project :)

 In this post I’ll describe how to display text using SpriteKit’s label nodes.
 More specifically how to add a small label to the cursor node to display its position for debugging purpose.